Agent fees, amortisation and the 70% trap: how transfer window decisions drive UEFA financial sustainability risk

 Of the three numerator components, agent fees are the most immediately controllable.
 Wages are determined by contract terms negotiated over time.
 Amortisation is fixed for the life of existing contracts.
 Agent fees are deal-specific and crystallise in the calendar year in which they are paid.

 FIFA's Football Agents Report 2025 recorded USD 1.37 billion in agent fees paid globally -- a 90% increase on the previous year, itself a record.
 English clubs were among the highest payers, with total agent fee exposure running into the hundreds of millions of pounds across the Premier League.
-For clubs whose squad cost ratio is near the threshold, a summer window that generates €30 million in agent fees, spread across five or six acquisitions, adds those fees directly to the numerator with no offset anywhere in the calculation.
+For clubs whose squad cost ratio is near the threshold, a summer window that generates €30 million in agent/intermediary costs can materially increase the numerator, either directly where those costs are expensed as agent/intermediary costs or indirectly where they are capitalised and recognised through amortisation.

 The practical implication is that agent fee management in the transfer window has become a compliance function, not merely a commercial one.
 A club that routinely accepts the agent's proposed commission structure without reference to the SCR impact is making a compliance decision by default.
 The compliance function needs to be in the room during deal structuring -- not to obstruct transactions, but to flag when agent fee levels are pushing the calendar-year ratio towards the threshold and to ensure that any deals completed close the window with the ratio in a defensible position.